andresilveira/andresilveira.github.io/_posts/2015-07-03-installing-postgresql-on-mac-os-yosemite.md

 title: Installing PostgreSQL on Mac OS Yosemite
 date: 2015-07-03 06:41:42.000000000 +02:00
 categories: code
+excerpt: Solving a common problem when installing PostgreSQL on Mac.
 ---

 I faced some headache installing PostgreSQL on my Mac via [Homebrew](http://brew.sh/){:target="_blank"} (a package manager for MacOS kinda like apt-get for linux).
 After installed, I tried to use its console and:

     PostgreSQL error: Fatal: role “username” does not exist